-This breed has an average lifespan of 12 years, but there’s no actual proof that coat color has something to do with any dog’s health.
+This breed has an average lifespan of 10 to 12 years, but there’s no actual proof that coat color has something to do with any dog’s health.

 This also means that English Cream Golden Retrievers are susceptible to the same illnesses that any Goldie will have.

 At the very least, some say there’s little evidence to support that English bloodlines are healthier.
 Other than that, it will mostly depend on breeding or ancestry, regular check-ups, up-to-date vaccinations, and overall care.

 Some of the common health issues Golden Retrievers face are hip and elbow dysplasia, Osteochondritis Dissecans, and cardiomyopathy.